 How to get more LinkedIn connections:

-If you’ve decided that a good number of connections on LinkedIn for you = “lots,” read next week’s post to find out how to build it up.
+If you’ve decided that a good number of connections on LinkedIn for you = “lots,” read the following post to find out how to build it up.
 It’s really fairly easy to accumulate a large network to power your job search and career goals, especially if you start now and keep going!